pads/TiddlyBone/README.md

 Run `jam install` to fetch the required JavaScript dependencies.

-Run `grunt copy-deps` to copy JavaScript dependencies into the assets folder so that they can be used by tsapp.
+Run `grunt copy-deps` to symlink JavaScript dependencies to the assets folder so that they can be used by tsapp.

+* `grunt clean-deps` removes the symlinks.

+For production run `jam compile assets/require.js`.
+This combines all the dependencies including require.js into one file.

 Testing
 =======